-The iPhone X’s iOS 13.1.2 update has the potential to help, or hurt, your device’s performance.
+Apple’s iOS 13.7 update has the potential to help, or hurt, your iPhone X’s performance.

-The iOS 13.1.2 update is causing problems for some iPhone X users.
+The iOS 13.7 update is causing problems for some iPhone X users.
 We’ve heard about bugs and we’ve heard about a variety of performance issues.
-And with a new version of iOS 13 on the way, some of you might want to hold out for Apple’s next batch of bug fixes.

-If you do decide to install iOS 13.1.2, note that it’s a small download if your device is currently running iOS 13.1.1.
+If you do decide to install iOS 13.7, note that it’s a fairly small download if your device is currently running iOS 13.6.1.

-If you’re running an older version of iOS, your download and change log will be much larger.
-That’s because the features and fixes from the updates you skipped are baked into your iOS 13.1.2 update.
+If you’re running an older version of iOS, your download and change log will even bigger.
+That’s because the features and fixes from the updates you skipped are baked into the firmware.

 We’ll take you through the problems, your downgrade options, the most important features, the jailbreak situation, and the update’s performance.

-We've been using the iOS 13.1.2 update on the iPhone X for several days and the update is performing pretty well right now.
+We've been using the iOS 13.7 update on the iPhone X for several days now and the update's performance has remained solid.

-We haven't experienced any abnormal battery drain.
-We're still able to pull down a full day of use when using a mix of Wi-Fi and LTE.
+We haven't seen any abnormal battery drain.
+We're able to pull down a full day of use when using a mix of Wi-Fi and LTE.

 Connectivity (Wi-Fi, Bluetooth, GPS) is strong and we haven't noticed an uptick in dropped connections.
 Speeds are normal.